Getting off to a good start guide – start your studies well

 • Access one-to-one study support with a Learning advisor through the Learning Lounge on campus or online through Studiosity

-• Access their Learning Toolkit that provides ‘study resources across the preparing, doing and progressing stages of assessment to smash your assignment goals!’
+• Access their Study Guides that provide ‘study resources across the preparing, doing and progressing stages of assessment to smash your assignment goals!’

-• A library of online study guides and resources, videos and modules to help you develop the academic skills needed to be successful at university.
+• Peruse their FLO library of online study guides and resources, videos and modules to help you develop the academic skills needed to be successful at university.

-• Study Skill Workshops run throughout the year to help you develop the skills needed to be successful in your assessments.
+• Study Skill Workshops such as English for Academic Purposes run throughout the year to help you develop the skills needed to be successful in your assessments.

 • Referencing support – an essential academic skill that can be learned effectively through referencing study guides.